Stephen Hawking, David Bowie, Aldous Huxley, And Others Who Declined Knighthood

 If you think that everyone who’s been summoned by Buckingham Palace to become a Sir or a Dame was thrilled about the idea, do think again.
-In fact, there are a number of notables who have politely -or not so politely- declined an invitation to knighthood by Her Majesty.
+In fact, there are a number of notables who have politely, or not so politely, declined an invitation to knighthood by Her Majesty.
 Some said no due to personal ethics.
 Others declined knighthood or another royal honor as a protest against monarchy and empire.

 Rockstar said no to the Queen